ricardovgodoy/ricardovgodoy.github.io/_publications/2026-leader-follower.md

 permalink: /publication/2026-leader-follower
 excerpt: 'In this paper, we present the first benchmark of SLMs for leader–follower communication, introducing a novel dataset derived from a published database and augmented with synthetic samples to capture interaction-specific dynamics.'
 date: 2026-02-24
-venue: 'Paper submitted to BioRob 2026 - The preprint version will be made available soon.'
+venue: 'Paper submitted to BioRob 2026 - arxiv preprint available.'
 paperurl: 'https://arxiv.org/abs/2602.23312'
 bibtexurl: ''
 citation: ''